 - Begin with a one off event.
 As you plan, make sure you include components that reflect the five core values of Messy Church – Christ-centred, Intergenerational, Creativity, Hospitality and Celebration.
 This gives the opportunity to consider ‘where to from here?’
 Depending on your reflections and the response may determine frequency, time & day from then on.
-A one off also allows members of the congregation to see messy church in action and to catch the vision.
-My experience is that you get more ‘buy in’ from potential team folk once they have seen it work.
+A one off also allows members of the congregation to see Messy Church in action and to catch the vision.
+Our experience is that you get more ‘buy in’ from potential team folk once they have seen it work.

 - Where possible connect to a festival – e.g. Easter or Christmas, that community families can relate to.
 This isn’t essential but we feel is worth considering.

 - Choose a theme, focus, crafts / activities.
 Remembering worship & prayer are part of what you will be doing together with a short message to tie it all together.

 - Gather your team for briefing – welcome, (people always arrive late!!) crafts, kitchen, and an upfront leader.
 Let your team know of the commitment in terms of setting up and clearing away.